Fennel: Cultivation

 Fennel is widely cultivated, both in its native range and elsewhere, for its edible, strongly flavored leaves and fruits.
-Its aniseed or liquorice flavor comes from anethole, an aromatic compound also found in anise and star anise, and its taste and aroma are similar to theirs, though usually not as strong.
+Its aniseed or licorice flavor comes from anethole, an aromatic compound also found in anise and star anise, and its taste and aroma are similar to theirs, though usually not as strong.

 Florence fennel (Foeniculum vulgare Azoricum Group; syn.
 F. vulgare var. azoricum) is a cultivar group with inflated leaf bases which form a bulb-like structure.
 It is of cultivated origin, and has a mild anise-like flavor but is sweeter and more aromatic.
 Florence fennel plants are smaller than the wild type.
 Several cultivars of Florence fennel are also known by several other names, notably the Italian name finocchio.
 In North American supermarkets, it is often mislabeled as "anise."

 Foeniculum vulgare 'Purpureum' or 'Nigra', "bronze-leaved" fennel, is widely available as a decorative garden plant.

 Fennel has become naturalized along roadsides, in pastures, and in other open sites in many regions, including northern Europe, the United States, southern Canada, and much of Asia and Australia.
 It propagates well by both root crown and seed and is considered an invasive species and a weed in Australia and the United States.
 It can drastically alter the composition and structure of many plant communities, including grasslands, coastal scrub, riparian, and wetland communities.
 It appears to do this by outcompeting native species for light, nutrients, and water and perhaps by exuding allelopathic substances that inhibit the growth of other plants.
-In western North America, fennel can be found from the coastal and inland wildland-urban interface east into hill and mountain areas, excluding desert habitats.
+In western North America, fennel can be found from the coastal and inland wildland–urban interface east into hill and mountain areas, excluding desert habitats.
 On Santa Cruz Island, California for example, fennel has achieved 50 to 90% absolute cover.

 Production

 As grouped by the United Nations Food and Agriculture Organization, production data for fennel are combined with similar spices – anise, star anise, and coriander.
-In 2014, India produced 60% of the world output of fennel, with China and Bulgaria as leading secondary producers (table).
+In 2014, India produced 60% of the world output of fennel, with China and Bulgaria as leading secondary producers.

 Uses

 Fennel was prized by the ancient Greeks and Romans, who used it as medicine, food, and insect repellent.
-Fennel tea was believed to give courage to the warriors before battle.
+Fennel tea was believed to give courage to warriors before battle.
 According to Greek mythology, Prometheus used a giant stalk of fennel to carry fire from Mount Olympus to Earth.
 Emperor Charlemagne required the cultivation of fennel on all imperial farms.

 Florence fennel is one of the three main herbs used in the preparation of absinthe, an alcoholic mixture which originated as a medicinal elixir in Europe and became, by the late 19th century, a popular alcoholic drink in France and other countries.
 Fennel fruit is a common and traditional spice in flavored Scandinavian brännvin (a loosely defined group of distilled spirits, which include akvavit).
 Fennel is also featured in the Chinese Materia Medica for its medicinal functions.

+A 2016 study found F. vulgare essential oil to have insecticidal properties.